hashicorp/packer/website/source/docs/provisioners/puppet-server.html.md

 The provisioner takes various options.
 None are strictly required.
 They are listed below:

--   `client_cert_path` (string) - Path to the client certificate for the node on your disk.
+-   `client_cert_path` (string) - Path to the directory on your disk that contains the client certificate for the node.
 This defaults to nothing, in which case a client cert won't be uploaded.

--   `client_private_key_path` (string) - Path to the client private key for the node on your disk.
+-   `client_private_key_path` (string) - Path to the directory on your disk that contains the client private key for the node.
 This defaults to nothing, in which case a client private key won't be uploaded.

 -   `facter` (object of key/value strings) - Additional Facter facts to make available to the Puppet run.